The top 10 keys to rolling out Salesforce Lightning in your sales organization.

 Clean Your Database

-Although it will add another degree of difficulty to your rollout, we highly recommend using the Lightning Rollout as the galvanizing event to cleanse and reorganize your Salesforce database if it's disorganized or cluttered with duplicate, outdated, or off-target leads and contacts.
+Although it will add another degree of difficulty to your Salesforce Lightning adoption, we highly recommend using the Lightning Rollout as the galvanizing event to cleanse and reorganize your Salesforce database if it's disorganized or cluttered with duplicate, outdated, or off-target leads and contacts.

 Assessing Lightning Features Vs Current Tools